 The principal activity of the Company is to invest in businesses within the hotels sector in the United Kingdom.

 Basis of Presentation

-The Company's principal asset comprises its cash balance and continued interest in its investment in Puma Hotels plc ("PHP" or "Puma").
+The Company's principal asset comprises its cash balance and continued interest in its investment in UK Group of Hotels plc ("UK Group of Hotels") (formerly Puma Hotels plc).